Nautilus In Fiji

 In 2016 all species in Family Nautilidae were added to CITES Appendix II, regulating international trade.[39][40]

-The nautiluses shown in these pictures were caught in 2007 during a research project outside the Ovalau Barrier Reefs.
-Caught in a crab trap about 500 m west of the northern tip of the Lekaleka Reef from a depth of about 350 meters.
+The Nautilus shown on those images here were caught during a research project of Ovalau barrier reefs in 2007.
+Caught in a crab trap approx 300 outside Waitovu Passage from a depth of about 300 meters.

 More about the Chambered Nautilus: